defenseunicorns/uds-package-dubbd/CONTRIBUTING.md

 > how you can break it out into multiple smaller PRs so code is integrated faster.
 >
 > Remember trunk based development! :smiley:

+### Post Merge Releases

+Please read through [How to DUBBD Release](./docs/howto-dubbd-release.md) for detailed information on how your merged changes will get incorporated into official releases.
+Specifically note the `How should I write my commits?` and `How do I add or remove a package to be released?` sections.

 ## CI and Helpful Hints